codesupport/discord-bot/README.md

    - You will need to supply the `DISCORD_TOKEN` environment variable

 If you would like to use a `.env` file for storing your environment variables please create it in the root of the project.
+If you would like to overwrite values in `config.json` to better suit your local environment create a file named `config.dev.json` with any values you would like to overwrite `config.json` with.

 ## Structure
 - All source code lives inside `src/`